PranavNaik16/PranavNaik16/README.md

 ## 🎮 When Not Coding...

-⚽ Footballer by soul – Big Love for the Game
+⚽ Footballer by soul – big love for the game
-📺 Binge-worthy series lover – from thrillers to tech dramas 📊 Exploring the world of trading – charts, trends & strategies
+📺 Series enthusiast – from thrillers to tech-driven narratives
+📊 Exploring the world of trading – charts, trends & strategies
 🎧 Lo-fi & chillhop coder – always ready to share playlists